 What other services are available in Career Services?

-Linda Levitt, RVCC's Internship Coordinator assists currently enrolled students (who have completed 15 or more college credits) with obtaining paid and unpaid internship opportunities in order to get "hands on" experience that complements college coursework.
+RVCC's Internship Coordinator assists currently enrolled students with obtaining paid and unpaid internship opportunities in order to get "hands on" experience that complements college coursework.
 Please visit the Career Services web site for additional information.

-Wendy Schnall, RVCC Job Search Assistant, maintains the College Central Network system, an online database of full- and part-time jobs.
+Wendy Schnall, Career Services Advisor, maintains the College Central Network system, an online database of full- and part-time jobs.
 Students can register on the Career Services web site, search local job openings and upload their resumes.

 Resume critiques and mock interviewing sessions are also available through Career Services office.

 Obstacles to Career Decision Making